 These forms will also be made available at reception.

-All verbal and written feedback will be reviewed by the appropriate Manager and the Executive Director on an ongoing basis.
+All feedback will be reviewed by the Leadership Team on an ongoing basis.
 Reasonable efforts will be undertaken to improve accessibility where possible.